rapid7/insightconnect-plugins/darktrace/help.md

 # Requirements

-* Requires an API public and private Token from the DarkTrace
+* Requires a public and private API token

 # Documentation